-Alexandria Oral Surgery & Dental Implant Center provides patients in Alexandria, LA, and Vidalia, LA, with high-quality dental implants and tooth loss solutions.
+Alexandria Oral Surgery & Dental Implant Center provides patients in Alexandria, LA with high-quality dental implants and tooth loss solutions.
 The process of receiving dental implants usually involves three steps: a consultation appointment, the surgical procedure, and the attachment of the replacement teeth.
 In most cases, your oral surgeon and your general dentist will work together to create and insert your custom dental implant crowns.
 The entire process takes three to four months, though sometimes patients can see faster results, depending on their treatment plan.

 The Consultation Appointment

 During your consultation, your oral surgeon will take scans of your mouth to get an accurate image of your teeth and the bone surrounding them.
 These images will eventually be used to create custom surgical guides for your procedure.
 After reviewing your scans, your surgeon will work with you to develop a treatment plan to replace your missing teeth.
 If your mouth is not ready for dental implants, your oral surgeon will talk to you about bone grafting or other procedures that can prepare your mouth for implant placement.
 You will be able to discuss any questions you have with your surgeon during this appointment.
 Before you leave, your surgeon will discuss your anesthesia options and give you pre-operative instructions to prepare you for your next appointment.